pbecchi/OpenESP8266_Sprinkler/README.md

 !!!!!IMPORTANT: ESP8266 is only compatible with 3.3V logic levels!!!!!!
 (Use level shifters where necessary)

  Schematics of prototype boards I have built to test the code and some components data sheet are in the HARDWARE directory.
+ You can use any combination of GPIO pin you would like as far as you use components supported by the code (libraries) and you change the  pins.h file accordingly (detail instructions will follow)

 I intend to test as many different configurations as possible: participation to this effort is welcome!
+You could describe your HW configuration as well as functions of your prototype and give me input for code update.....thanks!